Horse Trailer Floor Mats

 Answered by Jinna Hopson, Vice President of Marketing

 For an operation running multiple trailers, standardizing on the same interlocking floor system across the fleet keeps replacement simple — the 3'x3' tiles are interchangeable, so a worn front tile in one trailer gets swapped from common stock rather than re-flooring the whole unit.
 Ramp mats can be sized per trailer where ramps differ.
-One floor system across the fleet plus ramp mats matched to each ramp is the pattern that's easiest to maintain.
+One floor system across the fleet, plus ramp mats matched to each ramp, is the pattern that's easiest to maintain.

 By Dustin Thompson, Owner & CEO, Mats Inc.